We explain how the tribunal works, your rights at the hearing, and how to file a case.

 What if I don’t agree with the decision?

-You have 28 days to appeal from the date of the referee's decision.
-The appeal process is free.
+You have 28 days to appeal from the date of the referee’s decision.
 However, you may appeal only on the grounds the procedure was unfair and produced a prejudiced result.

 A specific example of procedural unfairness is if the referee fails to have regard to any law that was brought to their attention at the hearing.